Total Information Awareness: Human identification at a distance

 A number of universities assisted in designing HumanID.
 The Georgia Institute of Technology's College of Computing focused on gait recognition.
 Gait recognition was a key component of HumanID, because it could be employed on low-resolution video feeds and therefore help identify subjects at a distance.
 They planned to develop a system that recovered static body and stride parameters of subjects as they walked, while also looking into the ability of time-normalized joint angle trajectories in the walking plane as a way of recognizing gait.
 The university also worked on finding and tracking faces by expressions and speech.

 Carnegie Mellon University's Robotics Institute (part of the School of Computer Science) worked on dynamic face recognition.
 The research focused primarily on the extraction of body biometric features from video and identifying subjects from those features.
 To conduct its studies, the university created databases of synchronized multi-camera video sequences of body motion, human faces under a wide range of imaging conditions, AU coded expression videos, and hyperspectal and polarimetric images of faces.
 The video sequences of body motion data consisted of six separate viewpoints of 25 subjects walking on a treadmill.
 Four separate 11-second gaits were tested for each: slow walk, fast walk, inclined, and carrying a ball.

 The University of Maryland's Institute for Advanced Computer Studies' research focused on recognizing people at a distance by gait and face.
-Also to be used were infrared and 5-degree-of-freedom cameras.
-Tests included filming 38 male and 6 female subjects of different ethnicity and physical features walking along a T-shaped path from various angles.
+Also to be used were infrared and five-degree-of-freedom cameras.
+Tests included filming 38 male and 6 female subjects of different ethnicities and physical features walking along a T-shaped path from various angles.

-The University of Southampton's Department of Electronics and Computer Science was developing an "Automatic Gait Recognition" system and was in charge of compiling a database to test it.
+The University of Southampton's Department of Electronics and Computer Science was developing an "automatic gait recognition" system and was in charge of compiling a database to test it.
 The University of Texas at Dallas was compiling a database to test facial systems.
 The data included a set of nine static pictures taken from different viewpoints, a video of each subject looking around a room, a video of the subject speaking, and one or more videos of the subject showing facial expressions.
 Colorado State University developed multiple systems for identification via facial recognition.
 Columbia University participated in implementing HumanID in poor weather.

-Bio-Surveillance
+Bio-surveillance

-The Bio-Surveillance project was designed to predict and respond to bioterrorism by monitoring non-traditional data sources such as animal sentinels, behavioral indicators, and pre-diagnostic medical data.
+The bio-surveillance project was designed to predict and respond to bioterrorism by monitoring non-traditional data sources such as animal sentinels, behavioral indicators, and pre-diagnostic medical data.
 It would leverage existing disease models, identify abnormal health early indicators, and mine existing databases to determine the most valuable early indicators for abnormal health conditions.

 Scope of surveillance

-As a "virtual, centralized, grand database", the scope of surveillance includes credit card purchases, magazine subscriptions, web browsing histories, phone records, academic grades, bank deposits, gambling histories, passport applications, airline and railway tickets, driver's licenses, gun licenses, toll records, judicial records, and divorce records.
+As a "virtual, centralized, grand database", the scope of surveillance included credit card purchases, magazine subscriptions, web browsing histories, phone records, academic grades, bank deposits, gambling histories, passport applications, airline and railway tickets, driver's licenses, gun licenses, toll records, judicial records, and divorce records.

 Health and biological information TIA collected included drug prescriptions, medical records, fingerprints, gait, face and iris data, and DNA.